 Column A: List each activity on a separate line.
+Administration (including pre-agreement costs) is shown separately on line 5.
 Note that Acquisition is no longer a separate activity, and is now carried under the main Public Facilities activity.

 Columns B,